 If a couple decides to get a divorce, the Supreme Court of Florida and Florida Family Law have created general information packets regarding divorces for your reference and use.
 These packets are for couples who wish to represent themselves in their divorce proceedings.
 As in all matters involving the law, if you do not feel fully comfortable or qualified to represent yourself, you may want to consider obtaining the services of a competent lawyer.
 In order to file for divorce in Florida, one party must be a Florida resident for at least six (6) months prior to the date the divorce petition is filed.

-These self-help packets are for people who wish to represent themselves in the following civil proceedings.
-These packets are available for purchase in the Juvenile Courthouse first floor Family Law office or by choosing the link above to Florida Family Law Rules of Procedure.
+Self-help forms are available for those who wish to represent themselves in the following civil proceedings.
+These forms are available for purchase in the Juvenile Courthouse first floor Family Law office or from the Florida Family Law Rules of Procedure website.

 - Petition for Dissolution of Marriage with No Dependent or Minor Children Or Property

 - Petition for Dissolution of Marriage with Property but No Dependent or Minor Children

 - Petition for Dissolution of Marriage with Dependent or Minor Children